 Note that when the disc is inserted, CD will be displayed.
 When the disc is playing, a box will appear around CD on the display.
 If you select a tone setting for your CD, it will be activated each time you play a CD.
-(The tone setting function is not available on the Bose radio.)

 As each new track starts to play, the track number will appear in the display.